 Of course, any time you ask about Huntsville attractions, the U.S. Space & Rocket Center will undoubtedly be mentioned.
 The rocket center is made up of the main museum, the Davidson Center for Space Exploration, historic Shuttle Park, and Rocket Park.
 Everyone of all ages will enjoy learning about the space race and the development of the space shuttle program.

-Currently, the featured exhibit is “Apollo: When We Went to the Moon” and it celebrates the 50 year anniversary of when we landed on the moon.
-There are artifacts and memorabilia that chronicle the competitiveness between the U.S. and Russia, and highlight the extraordinary efforts of U.S. engineers and astronauts.
+During one of our visits, the featured exhibit was “Apollo: When We Went to the Moon” and it celebrated the 50-year anniversary of when we landed on the moon.
+There were artifacts and memorabilia that chronicled the competitiveness between the U.S. and Russia and highlighted the extraordinary efforts of U.S. engineers and astronauts.

 If you’re visiting Huntsville in April or October, we definitely recommend taking one of their free guided walking tours.
 It’s a great way to learn about Huntsville’s historic districts and see some great architecture.

-After the museum, take a stroll around Big Spring International Park.
-A Huntsville must-see, this iconic park is beautifully manicured and a perfect spot to take photos, walk along its many paths, feed ducks and fish, or just sit and people watch.
+After visiting the art museum, take a stroll around Big Spring International Park.
+A Huntsville must-see, this iconic park is beautifully manicured and a perfect spot to take photos, walk along its many paths, feed ducks and fish, or just sit and people-watch.
 Make sure to head up to the northeast corner where there is a shaded path that leads to a waterfall.

-No matter what time of year it is, we think one of the best things to do in Huntsville is visiting the Huntsville Botanical Garden.
-The 112 acre garden is even listed as one of the top things to do in Alabama!
+No matter what time of year it is, we think one of the best things to do in Huntsville is to visit the Huntsville Botanical Garden.
+The 112-acre garden is even listed as one of the top things to do in Alabama!
 There are so many specialty gardens, trails, and exhibits that you can easily spend hours wandering around and taking it all in.

 One of our favorite areas of the botanical gardens was the pavilion inside Damson Aquatic Garden.
 Of course, the butterfly house inside the nature center is amazing as well.
 Besides hundreds of butterflies, you’ll also see turtles, frogs, and quails.
 And did we mention it’s also the largest open-aired butterfly house in the country?

-Aside from visiting the veterans museum we mentioned earlier, we also recommend visiting the Huntsville Madison County Veterans Memorial Park.
-It’s a really well laid out memorial with touching sculptures and plaques.
+Aside from visiting the Veteran’s Museum, we also recommend visiting the Huntsville Madison County Veterans Memorial Park.
+It’s a really well-laid-out memorial with touching sculptures and plaques.
 It was dedicated on Veterans Day, 11/11/11.

 There are eight polished black granite markers with the names of local service members who made the ultimate sacrifice for their country.
 The granite for the markers came from the same quarry that supplied the Vietnam Memorial in Washington DC.
 There are also small white headstones in the Defender Fountain that are replicas of the headstones in Arlington National Cemetery that represent all fallen warriors.